Libera-Chat/libera-chat.github.io/content/_guides/webchat.md

 Embedding or linking to a webchat on your project or group's website can encourage people to engage with your community and help it grow.

-However if you just link directly to our webchat, people may not know how to find your channel and become lost on the network.
-Often people show up in the main `#libera` channel asking specific questions about your project.
+However, if you just link directly to our webchat, people may not know how to find your channel and become lost on the network.
+Often people show up in the main `#libera` channel asking specific questions about a project.
 It can be discouraging to them when nobody there knows what they are talking about!

 Crafting a URL that pre-fills the webchat form with your channel can prevent your users getting lost on the way.